Vis-Nova-Labs/DappNodePackage-Arbitrum-Nitro/getting-started.md

 ## Getting Started

-If this is your first time starting this Arbitrum One Nitro Node, go to the config tab and add `--init.url="https://snapshot.arbitrum.foundation/arb1/nitro-pruned.tar"` to the EXTRA_OPTS field.
-This will download the initial database for you.
-Once the initial database has been downloaded, you can remove the flag.

-### Important

-Arbitrum Nitro is very new, so expect some issue with syncing, corrupted arbitrum-data on crashes, and other unexpected random issues.

-#### Note

 If you check the log during the initial download, you'll see `transferred XXXXX / XXXX bytes (X.XX%) [XXX Mbps, -XmXXs remaining]` and then nothing else.
-It seems like this is stuck but in reality, the messages are just continuing without any jump line (They forgot to add one).
+It seems like this is stuck but in reality, the messages are just continuing without any jump line (They forgot to add one) you can scroll sideways to see progress and ETAs until the initial DB is downloaded and extracted before the node starts to fully sync up.

 ### More info